 As parents, many of us often don’t get the sleep that we need.
-We are often strapped with too little sleep each night or not enough quality sleep each night.
+We often get too little sleep each night or not enough quality sleep each night.

 Some of that is unavoidable, of course, thanks to the demands of children, but some of that may also be in our control.

 When you train to run long distances, your body adapts to the ever-changing stressors that you throw at it.
 But you actually make all your fitness gains when you’re at rest.
 In other words, during your sleep.

 A recent study by the National Institutes of Health found that “Aerobic physical activity (including running) . . . is an effective treatment approach to improve sleep quality, mood, and quality of life.”

 Your body will begin to crave good, quality sleep in a way that you may not have experienced before.
 Better sleep is linked to several positive health outcomes, and as parents, we all know how important good sleep is to our health and livelihoods.

 This is one of the best of the health benefits of long-distance running since improved sleep leads to many other benefits.

 Running far can help you make better dietary choices.

 Just as running will help your body to crave good, quality sleep, so, too, will it also help you make better dietary choices than what you were making before.

 It’s not that once you become a runner that you’ll be magically inured to the temptations of sweet treats.
 It’s simply that you’ll likely want them less often.
 Runners will tell you that there’s a very clear cause-and-effect relationship between what they eat and the quality of their runs, likening it to simple garbage in, garbage out scenario.